MAK20202021/Recommender_System_Exercise/README.md

 # Recommender_System_Exercise

-This exercise gives the idea
+This exercise gives the idea different recommendation systems such as knowledge based, content based and at last collaborative filtering based algorithm.
+It also provides the use-cases of neighborhood based and model based collaborative filtering algorithm.

 ## Project Motivation
 Machine